 The same restaurant, in fact, runs also a rich garden in the Parco Veio north of Rome for the vegetables and the fruits that come from local Latium’s producers.

 Not only food of the highest quality but also an exclusive location.
 The name, in fact, was given after the street this restaurant is on, Via Margutta, a historical narrow road off the famous Via del Corso and near Piazza del Popolo.
 Initially just the backroad of the palaces in Via del Babuino where the aristocrats would park their carts and horses, an artist who opened his own workshop making fountains and portraits kicked off a new era for Via Margutta and now it seems a green oasis in the heart of Rome.

-Every day from 12.30 pm to 3.30 pm there is a buffet with some fifty recipes and four nutritional “routes” (light&detox, protein, vegan and gluten-free); a bistro-style menu from 6.30 to 11.30 pm for a light meal and street-food-style courses for an affordable dinner; a fancy dinner formula with elegant dishes, haute cuisine, light and tempting.
+Every day from 12.30 pm to 3.30 pm there is a buffet with some fifty recipes and four nutritional “routes” (light&detox, protein, vegan and gluten-free).
+A bistro-style menu from 6.30 to 11.30 pm is perfect for a light meal and street-food-style courses for an affordable dinner.
+Finally, they offer fancy dinner formula with elegant dishes, haute cuisine, light and tempting.

 Even though the menu changes depending on the season, some of the dishes you won’t want to miss are pasta on a celery, truffle and apple extract sauce, fennel stew with carbonara foam, seitan crust, and spinach powder, or grilled mushroom and soy burger served with fresh French fries, freshly made veg mayonnaise, ketchup and chilli mustard.

 - Opening hours: every day 10.30 am-11.30 pm.

 - Nearby landmarks: Piazza del Popolo, Villa Borghese, Piazza di Spagna, Piazza Venezia, Pantheon.